stakater/developer-handbook/content/architecture/object-calisthenics.md

 }
 ```

-and now this this is how SMSSubscription looks like:
+and now this is how SMSSubscription looks like:

 `SMSSubscription.java`: